goodluckoguzie/Scalable-Advanced_Software_Solutions/W7 Lecture - Docker and Container.markdown

 ## Introduction

 Hello!
 Welcome to this beginner’s guide to Docker and containers.
-Think of it as learning to pack your favorite toys into a special box so you can play with them anywhere—without missing a piece!
 We’ll create two simple apps: one that prints “Hello from Docker!” in the Command Prompt and another that shows a webpage in your browser.
-We’ll also pull ready-made containers from Docker Hub, including a “hello-world” app and an Ubuntu environment to explore.
-Every step is explained clearly, like teaching a 10-year-old to build a toy model.
-You’ll use the Windows Command Prompt and Visual Studio Code (VS Code, preferred) or Notepad, like opening a notebook to write instructions.
+We’ll also pull ready-made containers from Docker Hub, including a “hello-world” app and an Ubuntu environment to explore.You’ll use the Windows Command Prompt and Visual Studio Code (VS Code, preferred) or Notepad, like opening a notebook to write instructions.
 By the end, you’ll have two working Docker apps, know how to use pre-built containers, and understand how Docker makes apps work anywhere.
 Let’s dive in!

 ### What You’ll Learn